I tapped my Apple Watch on this treadmill and it got real specific with my workout

 Apple just made connecting to treadmills and ellipticals as easy as simply tapping your Apple Watch to a piece of gym equipment.

 GymKit, a feature built into WatchOS 4.1, enables seamlessly tap-to-connect tech that works almost like CarPlay, but for fitness machines.
-Apple announced GymKit as a feature for Apple Watch back in June at WWDC, promising availability this year.
+Apple announced GymKit as a feature for Apple Watch back in June at its WWDC keynote, promising availability this year.
 It's just now becoming available.

 I tried it, and it's great.
-But, it's only rolling out at one North America gym at the moment, in New York City: Life Time Athletic at Sky.
+But, it's only rolling out at one North American gym at the moment, in New York: Life Time Athletic at Sky.

 Simple syncing for workouts